Where we left off

 cout << "Hello World!\n";

-is the standard output stream- A stream is a source or destination of characters of indefinite length
+coutis the standard output stream- A stream is a source or destination of characters of indefinite length

-is the stream insertion operator- We’re telling C++ to “insert
+<<is the stream insertion operator- We’re telling C++ to “insert

-into the output stream
+"Hello World!\n"into the output stream

 Unlike Python, we need to explicitly add

-to get a new line
+\norendlto get a new line

 More output magic